gregoryyy/tagalyst2/README.md

 - Tag and bookmark messages locally with inline editors; annotations and tags are managed via floating dialogs
 - Use the top-right Search + Tags panels (live filters) together with the bottom-right navigation stack to move through a thread
 - View tag frequencies, click any tag to focus matching messages, or type in the search box to filter responses before copying a Markdown snapshot (all or focus-only) via the MD Copy panel
+- Highlight any text range inside a prompt/response (with optional annotations), then revisit or remove those highlights later
+- Glance at the **overview ruler** that mirrors the thread from top to bottom so you can drag to scroll, click to jump, or inspect markers for message numbers, stars, tags, search hits, and highlights

 The guiding visual principle is polarity: ChatGPT keeps its affordances on the left, while Tagalyst draws its controls from the right (top-right panels, right-aligned per-message toolbars, bottom-right navigation).
 This keeps ownership clear at a glance.

 ## UI layout
 - **Top-right**: Search (type to match any prompt/response text) and Tags (click to toggle one or more tags) panels; these feed the focus controls described below.
 Feature toggles now live in the Chrome extension **Options** page.
+- **Left gutter**: the **Overview Ruler** (collapses to a slim line, expands on hover).
+Every message shows a horizontal hash with its number; focus markers (stars/tags/search hits) align in their own columns and the thumb mirrors the viewport.
+Click or drag anywhere on the ruler to scroll the actual thread.
+Toggle the ruler or its hover-expansion in the Options page.
 - **Bottom-right**: the navigation stack (Navigate / Collapse / Expand / Export) used to move around threads, batch actions, and trigger Markdown export.
 - **Per message**: a right-aligned toolbar (tags, annotations, star, collapse) plus a left-aligned pair number (`1.` `2.` …) so each exchange can be referenced quickly.